 Our success depends in large part on our ability to obtain and maintain patent protection in the United States and other countries with respect to our proprietary product candidates and other technologies we may develop.
 We seek to protect our proprietary position by filing patent applications in the United States and abroad relating to our core programs and product candidates, as well as other technologies that are important to our business.
-Given that the development of our product candidates is at an early stage, our intellectual property portfolio with respect to certain aspects of our product candidates is also at an early stage.
-For example, we have filed or intend to file patent applications on aspects of our technology and core product candidates; however, there can be no assurance that any such patent applications will issue as granted patents.
+Given that the development of our product candidates is at an early stage, our intellectual property portfolio with respect to certain aspects of our product candidates; however, there can be no assurance that any such patent applications will issue as granted patents.
 Furthermore, in some cases, we have only filed provisional patent applications on certain aspects of our technology and product candidates and each of these provisional patent applications is not eligible to become an issued patent until, among other things, we file a non-provisional patent application within 12 months of the filing date of the applicable provisional patent application.
-Any failure to file a non-provisional patent application within this timeline could cause us to lose the ability to obtain patent protection for the inventions disclosed in the associated provisional patent applications.
-Furthermore, in some cases, we may not be able to obtain issued claims covering compositions relating to our core programs and product candidates, as well as other technologies that are important to our business, and instead may need to rely on filing patent applications with claims covering a method of use and/or method of manufacture for protection of such core programs, product candidates, and other technologies.
-There can be no assurance that any such patent applications will issue as granted patents, and even if they do issue, such patent claims may be insuf
+Any failure to file a non-provisional patent applications.
+Furthermore, in some cases, we may not be able to obtain issued claims covering compositions relating to our core programs and product candidates, as well as other technologies that are important to our business, and instead may need to rely on filing patent applications will issue as granted patents, are important to our business, and broad relating to rely on filing patent applications will issue as granted patents, and even if they do issue, such patent applications from utilizing our technology.
+Any failure to obtain or maintain patent protection with respect to our core programs and product candidates, for mating adverse effect on our business, and product candidates, and other technologies.
+There can be no assurance that any such patent applications will issue as granted patents, and even if they do issue, such patent claims may be insufficient to prevent third